silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       Plan: 20 to add, 0 to change, 0 to destroy.

       Do you want to perform these actions?
-        Terraform will perform the actions described above.
+        Terraform will perform the actions described.
         Only 'yes' will be accepted to approve.

         Enter a value: